jacojoubert/cadre-presentation/OUTLINE.md

   - Variant
     - Every component defines a mixin.
     - Use it to easily create slight variations of the same thing.

+- [ui-button example]
+  - So how does this work in practice.
+Take the most simplest of components: the humble button
+  - Base button gives you:
+    - Different sizes
+    - Supports auto, fixed, and full button widths
+    - Many different states.
+User must be able to manually activate them (ie. if a select is open the button should be active)
+    - Ability to use it as a link for ARIA support
+  - Variant gives you
+    - How the button looks
+    - Support icons and properly space everything out
+  - Blueprints gives you
+    - Custom layouts for general button vs. select button

 - Layouts
   - Bootstrap/Ember paper is not the way to go